abhiyadav09/Monthly-App-Challenge/README.md

 ```

-Getting tired of kept bombarded by ads in cpu-z and cpux, hence this
+Getting tired of kept bombarded by ads in cpu-z and cpux, hence I decide
-idea was borned to make my own android system monitor
+to write my own android system monitor

-This app will get information about cpu, sensor real time update and memory
+This app will parse information from your android phone about cpu, real time sensor
-info.
+update and memory info.
 This application also implemented @roughike awesome
 bottom bar!

 ```